 Queen bees are amazing creatures.
-They have a lifetime many times greater than their worker daughters—2 to 5 years depending on the conditions of the hive.
-They only sting once in their lifetimes, and that is to eliminate their competition (potential rival queens) before they’ve even hatched from their queen cells.
-Otherwise, they each spearhead their own colony with a quiet, peaceful grace, leaving the protection and darkness of the hive just a handful of times.
-One of those times is for the virgin mating flight.
+Their lifespan is many times greater than that of their worker daughters—two to five years depending on the conditions of the hive.
+Each queen bee stings only once in a lifetime, and that is to eliminate the members of her competition (potential rival queens) before they’ve even hatched from their queen cells.
+Otherwise, they each lead their own colony with a quiet, peaceful grace, rarely leaving the protection and darkness of the hive.
+Here are three amazing facts about the queen bee.

 While a female worker honeybee dies upon stinging a potential threat (the stinger being torn from her abdomen as she flies away), the drone dies after mating.
 His whole life has lead up to this moment.
 For the queen, however, her immense responsibilities are just beginning.

 The future success of the entire colony (and, ultimately, its survival), rests on the queen’s ability to lay eggs reliably and increase the colony’s population.
 The mating flight is so critical for her, in fact, that she’s willing to risk her life to do it again if need be.
 The majority of queens only make this flight once; however, a very small percentage have been known to go back out to a DCA to mate again.
 She does not do this lightly.
 Each time she leaves the hive, she risks the weather, predation and accidents.
 It is a precarious journey, but absolutely necessary for the honeybees’ survival.